 If you really want to buy your pet rather than adopt one, be aware that buying new animals has become far more heavily regulated in Spain than used to be the case.
 Regulations now outlaw the selling of any animals other than fish in pet stores in this country.
 Most responsible pet stores had already stopped displaying cute and cuddly animals in their shop windows to try and reduce impulse buying that tended not to work out too well for the animals themselves.
 Now, it is only legal to sell fish in pet shops.
 It seems nobody cares what fish think!

-If you want to buy a pet in Spain now, you should only do so from licensed breeders – with an emphasis on the word “licensed”.
+If you want to buy a pet in Spain now, you should only do so from licensed breeders – with a very strong emphasis on the word “licensed”!

 Beware of the puppy farms!